ACCESS-NRI/ILAMB-workflow/ilamb_note.md

 #### Viewing the Output

-The whole process generates a directory of results which by default is called `_build`.
+The whole process generates a directory of results within ILAMB_ROOT which by default is called `_build`.
 To view the results locally on your computer, navigate into this directory and start a local `http` server:
 ```
 python -m http.server
 ```
-You should see a message similar to this:
+You should see a message similar to this (or use http://0.0.0.0:8000/):
 ```
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```